nilimp08/AI-Assisted-Pneumonia-detection/README.md

 horizontal flips to prevent overfitting and improve model robustness.<br>
 9.-Heatmaps: grad-CAM attention heatmaps.<br>
-10.Callbacks: Early Stopping, ReduceLROnPlateau, and ModelCheckpoint were used to optimize training and ensure the best model was saved.<br>
+10.Callbacks: Early Stopping, ReduceLROnPlateau, and ModelCheckpoint were used to optimize training and ensure the best model was saved.

 ## Team Name
 **Compile N Pray**